 A course of antibiotics prescribed by your medical team should settle the diarrhoea.
 Other medication to stop the diarrhoea is not prescribed as it can cause additional irritation to your bowel.

-You should ensure that you are drinking enough fluids so that you do not become dehydrated.
+The medical team will check that you are drinking enough fluids so you do not become dehydrated.